Bombfuse/emerald/README.md

 [![Build Status](https://travis-ci.com/Bombfuse/emerald.svg?branch=master)](https://travis-ci.com/Bombfuse/emerald)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-# Light and powerful
+# The Cross Platform Engine

-Emerald is designed to be as lightweight as possible, while remaining a fully-featured, cross-platform game engine.
+Emerald is designed to be as lightweight as possible, while remaining a fully-featured and cross-platform game engine.

-The API is simple and powerful, giving you direct access to physics, audio, graphics, game worlds, and asset loading.
+The Api is simple and powerful, giving you direct access to physics, audio, graphics, game worlds, and asset loading.

 # Portable